 - To understand the financial, economic and other technical aspects of project evaluation;

-- To develop analytical and problem-solving skills in relation to such aspects;
+- To develop analytical and problem-solving skills in relation to project evaluation and investment management;

 - To evaluate project feasibility and success;